ETdoFresh/Blog/content/post/import/2019-09-12-check-in-start-of-fall-2019.md

 title: Check In – Start of Fall 2019
 date: 2019-09-13T00:09:26+00:00
 author: ETdoFresh
+url: /check-in-start-of-fall-2019/
+type: post
+featured_image: https://unsplash.com/photos/uuBBew6g2jM/download
 excerpt: I've been on a bit of an emotional roller coaster this Summer.
 I'm back on the ground.
 I'm dizzy.
 I'm trying to get my right footing, but stumbling a bit... but here I am.
 Able and willing!
-featured_image: https://unsplash.com/photos/uuBBew6g2jM/download
 tags:
   - Personal
 ---